 A former Mary Kay sales director sees beyond the smoke and mirrors and shares her story with us.
 Can you relate?

 You know…….. the more I read and hear about the leaders in this company who ultimately play on women’s hearts, minds and souls, the sadder I am.
-It is a shame that someone like Kathy Helou and others who are suppose to be “women of God” can continue to give women like us false hope.
+It is a shame that NSDS who call themselves “women of God” can continue to give women like us false hope.

-The thing that saddens me most is that the MAJORITY of the women that get into this business do not have a support system at home!
+The thing that saddens me most is that many women who get into this business do not have a support system at home!
 When you first get into Mary Kay…… you are “LOVED” by all these women that are in Mary Kay!

 You are the BEST, CUTEST, MOST WONDERFUL thing since “chocolate pudding”.